 Level 1 INFO-6057 Health Systems Management 4 Students will be introduced to the main concepts of Health Systems Management including the collection, use and disclosure of health records in an evolving healthcare landscape and technology environment.
 The current health information issues, standards, trends structure and function of health care communities in general, and health care facilities specifically, will be examined.
 The implication of legislation on health systems management will be explored.
 Principles of communication, leadership, change management of quality data and information, while maintaining security of health information throughout its lifecyle are addressed.
 The importance of professional ethics, legal and policy implications of health information systems privacy and confidentiality will be emphasized throughout the course.
 INFO-6058 Health Systems Environments 3 The skills and ethical responsibilities of a health system management professional will be presented.
 Common industry health and e-health terminology will be introduced to integrate computational and managerial knowledge and experience with health related knowledge and experience.
 Assessment, implementation and evaluation of an Electronic Health Record (EHR) system in a typical healthcare environment will be explored to advocate healthcare through information technology management practices.
 INFO-6069 Health Reporting Tools 3 Health systems management relies on data analysis and reporting.
 This course focuses on the tools used to collect relevant data and to present its meaning through visual reports and interactive dashboards.
 Data will be extracted and manipulated using various tools and queries.
 Numerous statistical functions will be introduced.
 INFO-6060 The Electronic Patient Record 4 Introduces students to the concepts and features of electronic health record (EHR) systems.
 Students will learn about the functionality of the EHR as it applies to health information management, health information technology and allied health.
 Students will gain an awareness of how the electronic health record supports efficiencies and accuracy with both inpatient and outpatient facilities and how EHRs contribute to the goals of increased patient safety, privacy and security.
 MGMT-6042 Organizational Performance 3 Students in this course will gain an advanced understanding of how organizational effectiveness is dependent upon the interactions and relationships between individuals and teams within organizations.
 The content is based on theoretical models, the research underpinning these models and how these translate into the contemporary Canadian workplace.
 The course will examine topics ranging from employee motivation and performance management to organizational structure, culture, development and change.
 Students will explore topics around the role of individual values, perception and decision making and how these can influence team dynamics and leadership.
 Students will complete a personality assessment and relate their results to course concepts.
 Students will also undertake a major case analysis applying course concepts.
 This course is HRPA approved and is required to write the Comprehensive Knowledge Exam 1 (CKE1) and/or the Comprehensive Knowledge Exam 2 (CKE2).
 These exams are part of the attainment of the externally accredited entry level Certified Human Resources Professional (CHRP) designation (CKE1) and/or the advanced level Certified Human Resources Leader (CHRL) designation (CKE2), respectively.
 You must achieve a minimum of 65% in any one of the nine CHRP/CHRL courses and an overall average of 70% in these nine courses to be eligible to write the CKE1 and/or CKE 2.
 For further information on this designation, please see: http://www.hrpa.ca/RegulationandHRDesignations/Pages/HR-Designations.aspx HLTH-6043 The Canadian Health System 3 This course will provide learners with an understanding of the Canadian health care systems, health care providers, and agents.
 It will inform students regarding the various provincial and federal bodies involved in Canadian health care, as well as government funding models.
 The approach used in Canada for health service delivery will be reviewed.
 ACAD-6002 Graduate Success Strategies 1 This course presents and helps to develop some of the skills required to achieve academic and career success for graduate students.
 Areas of focus include college resources, study skills, and time management among other skills.
 The importance of Academic Integrity will be a main focus.
 Level 2

-INFO-6061 Health Systems Environments 2 3 This course builds on the basic concepts and features of health systems environments.
-Population based funding will be outlined.
-Quality and safety reporting will be emphasized.
-Nomenclatures and classification systems in health care will be further explored.
+INFO-6061 Health Systems Environments 2 3 This course builds on the concepts and features of health systems environments.
+An emphasis on electronic health records in a variety of practice settings will be investigated.
 An emphasis on legislation, professional ethics, privacy and confidentiality will be highlighted throughout the course.
+Health information and health systems management concepts of ethics will be developed.
 Contents related to risk management, program controls with an emphasis on privacy impact/threat and risk assessment will be explored.
-Skills will be further developed in order to share information and produce documents and reports accurately and effectively in healthcare reporting.
+Disaster planning and readiness concepts and principles will be explored.
+With a focus on health systems environment, clinical decision support principles will be used for analysis and discussions.
+Skills will be further developed in order to share information and produce documents and reports accurately and effectively in healthcare delivery and planning.
 INFO-6082 Health Information Coding 4 Students will expand their knowledge of coding Electronic Health records by utilizing the principles and guidelines of ICD-10-CA/CCI.
 The importance of accuracy and consistency will be evaluated using case studies.
 Students will also explore the relationship between data collection and the classification system as it relates to decision making and resource allocation.
 MGMT-6084 Project Management 4 This course introduces the essentials of the project management discipline, and prepares students to manage project teams, project schedules, budgets and quality requirements. tudents learn the process of analyzing, creating and managing a functional project plan and the various project management processes for managing and controlling a project through to fruition.
 This course brings all of the Project Management Institute (PMI) knowledge areas of project management together into a consolidated whole, and gives the student an understanding of project management methodologies as well as the tools and techniques used to plan, execute and control various types of projects.
 INFO-6063 Health Reporting 4 In a health care setting, accessing, editing, analyzing and presenting data is fundamental to successful practice management, and provides persons involved in care decisions with general and person-specific information, intelligently filtered and organized.
 Using multiple tools, students will work with and present data.
 This will provide students with the opportunity to apply advanced features to analyse, summarize, protect and share data.
 The importance of professional ethics, privacy and confidentiality will be highlighted throughout the course.
 LAWS-6035 Legal & Ethical Issues 3 Students will reflect on the current privacy laws surrounding health information management in Canada.
 Ethical issues regarding health records and privacy will also be explored.
 A case- based examination of professional ethics, privacy and confidentiality will be included.

 INFO-6064 Applied Health Systems Management 4 This course is designed to give students a chance to apply their culminating applied skills and knowledge they have experienced throughout their health system management education to real-world situations using a variety of learning methods.
 Specifically this course will be focused on applied skills and knowledge to work within a health environment supporting information management related to administrative, financial and clinical system components.
 Emphasis will be placed on the communication and relationships between: patients, providers, systems and health information using various frameworks while maintaining ethical, professional, outcome-based thinking.
 Contents related to risk management, program controls with an emphasis on privacy impact/threat and risk assessment will be explored and assessed/evaluated.
 A comprehensive portfolio will be developed and produced by the students.
 INNV-6001 Innovation Applications 4 This course will explore Innovation through projects and group work that are assigned and developed in collaboration with your instructor.
 With the help of case studies, research reports, and creative thinking methods students will leverage their personal experiences and develop their capacity to innovate in multiple fields.